MIDORI NO ROUGOKU (緑の牢獄)│2K│Documentary│2020│Taiwan, Japan, France│101 mins

 Music: Thomas Foguenne

-Editor: Valérie Pico, Mon Cher Ho, Huang Yin-yu
+Editors: Valérie Pico, Mon Cher Ho, Huang Yin-Yu

-Sound Design & Mixing: Chou Chen (Seismic Sound Lab.
+Sound Design & Mixing: Chou Chen, Li Chia-jung, Allen Kang (Seismic Sound Lab.
 Ltd.)

 Production: Moolin Films, Ltd. & Moolin Production, Co., Ltd.